rabrahm/ceres/README.md

     -npools         number of CPU cores to be used by the code.
     -o2do           if you want to process just one particular science object you have to enter this option followed by the name of the object.
     -reffile        name of the auxiliary file that is described below.
+The default is a '/reffile.txt' file located inside the directory with the raw data.
-The default is './reffile.txt' -ofind          only in the case of slit spectrographs.
+    -ofind          only in the case of slit spectrographs.
 Name of the image that will be used to identify and trace the echelle orders.